kkousounnis/SpringMVC-CRUD-Trainer/README.md

 # SpringMVC-CRUD-Trainer
-CRUD-Hibernate Implementation using SpringMVC Technologies
+CRUD Implementation using SpringMVC and Hibernate JPA Technologies